OpenMPT/openmpt/README.md

         To compile the project, open `build/vs2017/OpenMPT.sln` and hit the compile button.

+ -  The Windows 8.1 SDK and Microsoft Foundation Classes (MFC) are required to build OpenMPT (both are included with Visual Studio, however may need to be selected explicitly during setup).
+In order to build OpenMPT for Windows XP, the XP targetting toolset also needs to be installed.

  -  The VST and ASIO SDKs are needed for compiling with VST and ASIO support.

     If you don't want this, uncomment `#define NO_VST` and comment out